JuliaStats/Clustering.jl/docs/source/validate.md

    from the ``i``-th point to the points in the ``k``-th cluster.

 Note that ``s_i \le 1``, and that ``s_i`` is close to ``1`` when the ``i``-th
 point lies well within its own cluster.
-This property allows using `mean(silhouettes(assignments, counts, X))` as a measure of clustering quality.
+This property allows using average silhouette value `mean(silhouettes(assignments, counts, X))` as a measure of clustering quality; it is also available using `clustering_quality(...; quality_index = :silhouettes)` method.
 Higher values indicate better separation of clusters w.r.t. point distances.

 ```@docs